-White-colored "frosted" or "coated" arch wires can help ceramic braces to blend in even better.
+White-colored "frosted" or "coated" arch wires can help ceramic braces blend in even better.
 If this option is chosen, you can expect that your expenses will be somewhat greater.

-Gold braces / Fashion brackets.
+f) Gold braces / Fashion brackets.

 As a cost-cutting measure, fashion brackets are usually only placed on a patient's center four or six upper front teeth.
 Gold brackets may just be placed on selected teeth too, like the upper and lower front ones.
 After all, why dress up teeth that are hard to see?

-It's also a one-time expense and, unlike when choosing ceramic braces, metal specialty brackets shouldn't significantly affect or complicate your treatment process.
+Unlike when choosing ceramic braces, metal specialty brackets shouldn't significantly affect or complicate your treatment process.

 Will gold arch wires be used with your gold braces?

-Dental insurance coverage for braces.
+Dental insurance coverage for orthodontic treatment.

-How some insurance policies read.
+How insurance policies often read.